Order Summary 0 Item (s)

 The panel will review these and other key issues:

-- What is the role of in-house counsel in planning for and responding to a crisis?
+- What is the role of in-house counsel in planning for and responding to a data breach or cybersecurity incident?

-- How can counsel guide clients in identifying and planning for key crisis-triggered legal and business risks?
+- How in-house counsel may identify and plan for key legal and business risks arising from cyber incidents.

-- What are best practices for the legal, business, and ethical challenges in-house counsel face in crisis management?
+- Best practices for addressing the legal and business challenges in-house counsel may face in incident response, investigations, and related litigation.

 Unlimited access to premium CLE courses: